Springfield, IL’s Local Resource for Workers’ Compensation Law

 Your Rights under the Illinois Worker’s Compensation Act

-An employee injured while performing work-related activities has certain rights to compensation under Chapter 48 of the Illinois Revised Statutes.
+An employee injured while performing work-related activities has certain rights to compensation under The Illinois Worker's Compensation Act.
 Generally, all injuries which arise from your employment are compensable, without regard to fault or negligence.

 Our unions and labor organization have fought long and hard to see that this legislation was enacted and stays in force.
 The Act does not, however, work automatically.
 Knowing and protecting your rights is very important.